-Key management personnel are those persons having authority and responsibility for planning and controlling the activities of the Company.
-Accordingly, key management comprises the directors of the Company and the Retail Division.
-Members of the Lloyds Banking Group plc board are employed by other companies within the Group and consider their services to the Retail Division are incidental to their other responsibilities within the Group.
+Key management personnel are those persons having authority and responsibility for planning, directing and controlling the activities of the Company, which is determined to be the Company's directors and members of the Lloyds Banking Group plc board.
+Members of the Lloyds Banking Group plc board are employed by other companies within the Lloyds Banking Group and consider that their services to the Company are incidental to their other responsibilities within the Group.
 Other than as set out below, there were no transactions between the Company and key management personnel during the current or preceding year.